← Back

 Functional Requirements

-• What are the system’s core functions?
+• What are the core features of the system?

-• Who are the intended users?
+• Who are the users?
+Are there different user types?

 • How will users interact with the system?

-• Are we designing only the backend or the frontend as well?
+• Are we designing only the backend, or the frontend as well?

 Non-functional Requirements